 In this example, we can see that our social media tool Edgar posted a tweet from our archive – which was then retweeted by the local Business Continuity Planners Association (BCPA).

-We centralize a lot of notifications, alerts, and monitoring communications into #stream, such as marketing automation alerts, website alerts, signups for our mailing list, webinars, and others.
+We centralize a lot of notifications, alerts, and monitoring communications into #stream, such as marketing automation alerts, provided by website alerts, signups for our mailing list, webinars, and others.

 A tool we’ll write about much later, Zapier, is one of the tools that we use to make all of this work together.